Quintin Hogg, Baron Hailsham of St Marylebone: Background

-Politics and Second World War
+Public life

-Hogg participated in his first election campaign in the 1924 general election, and all subsequent general election campaigns until his death.
+Hogg participated in his first election campaign in the 1924 general election, and in all subsequent general election campaigns until his death.

+Election in the wake of the Munich Agreement

 In 1938, Hogg was chosen as a candidate for Parliament in the Oxford by-election.
-This election took place shortly after the Munich Agreement and the Labour candidate Patrick Gordon Walker was persuaded to step down to allow a unified challenge to the Conservatives; A. D. Lindsay, the Master of Balliol College fought as an 'Independent Progressive' candidate.
+This election took place shortly after the Munich Agreement, and the Labour candidate Patrick Gordon Walker was persuaded to step down to allow a unified challenge to the Conservatives; A. D. Lindsay, the Master of Balliol College, fought as an "Independent Progressive" candidate.
 Hogg narrowly defeated Lindsay, who was said to be horrified by the popular slogan of "Hitler wants Hogg".

+Second World War

 Hogg voted against Neville Chamberlain in the Norway Debate of May 1940, and supported Winston Churchill.
 He served briefly in the desert campaign as a platoon commander with the Rifle Brigade during the Second World War.
 His commanding officer had been his contemporary at Eton; after him and the second-in-command, Hogg was the third-oldest officer in the battalion.
 After a knee wound in August 1941, which almost cost him his right leg, Hogg was deemed too old for further front-line service, and later served on the staff of General "Jumbo" Wilson before leaving the army with the rank of major.
 In the run-up to the 1945 election, Hogg wrote a response to the book Guilty Men, called The Left Was Never Right.